-Archaeopteryx lithographica (Meyer 1861) Late Jurassic ~150 mya, 30-50 cm in length, was derived from a sister to Sinocalliopteryx and preceded the rest of the birds, a few of which are shown here, plus Ichthyorinis.
-Discovered first as a single feather, there are now eight skeletal specimens of Archaeopteryx now known.
+Archaeopteryx lithographica (Meyer 1861) Late Jurassic ~150 mya, 30-50 cm in length.
+Discovered first as a single feather, now there are eleven skeletal specimens of Archaeopteryx.
+Archaeopteryx, the first bird, was derived from a sister to Aurornis and preceded the rest of the birds, a few of which are shown here, plus Ichthyorinis.

 The neural spines were shorter.
 The cervical ribs were reduced.
 The caudal vertebrae were fewer in number and the morphology of the posterior caudals appeared much further anteriorly.